egyo69/Project-Boost/README.md

 # Project-Boost
-This repository was made so I could receive help from Nina, local legend extraordinaire, thank you so much.
+This repository was made so I could receive help from Nina, thank you so much.